HISTORICAL TIMELINE OF CHESTERFIELD INLET A.D. 1200 Approximately Igluligaarjuk Site – Thule Culture

 Before the departure of the Grey Nuns of Ste.
 Therese’s Hospital following year local members of Elders, and co-workers/ family members or members of the community would visit staff working at the Ste.
 Therese’s Hospital including the Grey Nuns for a coffee/ tea with fresh bake bread or cookies serve on table regular basis during break peak hours on the main entrance lobby area or staff coffee room on the second floor.
 Members of staff and Elders or family members knew this was becoming the last moment of the Grey Nun’s to work at Ste.
 Therese’s Hospital or perhaps to depart the community of Chesterfield Inlet in any given month or year for the last daily moment of schedule to work with the Grey Nuns at the Ste.
 Therese’s Hospital that have provided services, education and training many years to community in the Kivalliq region including to the Nunavut abroad.

-The Elders/ members and co-workers knew this was becoming last moment of time with the Grey Nuns to provide services with local staff and members in the community who has provided services many years with dignity and pride.
+The Elders or members and co-workers knew this was becoming last moment of time with the Grey Nuns to provide services with local staff and members in the community who has provided services many years with dignity and pride.
 The members or Elders knew in any given month or year that the Grey Nun’s may perhaps leave Ste.
-Therese’s Hospital soon, which is a reason a number of Elders/ members had visited staff and the Grey Nuns on regular occasions during work hours at Ste.
-Therese’s Hospital for a coffee/ tea during coffee breaks visits with staffs at the hospital with fresh bakes/ cookies serve on the table on daily basis at the coffee room or in the kitchen.
-This was part of their welcome and please or attach importance to with their time and effort worked and serve to the community many years on behalf of the community both the Elders, members including the Grey Nun’s of Nicolet Quebec.
+Therese’s Hospital soon, which in part is a reason a number of Elders or members had visited staff, and the Grey Nuns on regular occasions during work hours at Ste.
+Therese’s Hospital for a coffee or tea during coffee breaks visits with staffs at the hospital with fresh bakes, or cookies serve on the table on daily basis at the coffee room, or the kitchen.
+This was part of their welcome, and pleased to have been part of the community to provide services many years, or attach to the importance with their time, and efforts to have worked and serve to the community many years on behalf of the community both the Elders, members including the Grey Nun’s of Nicolet Quebec.